Gitart/Barsetka/README.md

 # Barsetka
-Barsetka automatization project private deal
+Barsetka automatization project private for you deal.
+Dayly task always on the hands.